 ARCHIVIST

 For the books.
 Or did you just stick your name on them by accident?
-Why the ‘Library of Jurgen Leitner’?
+Why the “Library of Jurgen Leitner”?

 LEITNER

 I… thought that I could control them; that I alone had the knowledge to contain them.
 Back then, I believed they were simply books.
 Horrifying, powerful, yes, but with rules, limits that could be charted.
 I was a fool.
 I had no idea what forces lay behind them, or that they had other servants that might come searching.